Day-Cohort-77/server-side-dotnet-curriculum/book-1-csharp-sql/chapters/jewelry-join-data.md

 1. Define a route handler for GET `/products/search`
 2. Accept multiple query parameters for filtering:
    - Name/description (text search)
-   - Product type
-   - Category
    - Metal
    - Gemstone
+   - Style
    - Price range
-   - Stock status
-   - Discount status
-   - Minimum rating

 3. Build a dynamic SQL query with JOINs and WHERE clauses based on the provided parameters
 4. Execute the query and format the response

 This flexible search endpoint allows clients to find products that match specific criteria, making it easier to implement features like product filtering and search.

-## Implementing a Sales Report Endpoint

-To provide business insights, we'll implement a sales report endpoint that joins order data with product data.
-This endpoint will:

-1. Define a route handler for GET `/reports/sales`
-2. Accept date range parameters (start date, end date)
-3. Accept a grouping parameter to specify how to aggregate the data
-4. Use a SQL query with multiple JOINs to retrieve orders, order items, products, categories, and metals
-5. Calculate summary metrics:
-   - Total sales amount
-   - Total items sold
-   - Average order value
-6. Group the data based on the specified parameter:
-   - By category
-   - By metal
-   - By product
-   - By date
-7. Calculate metrics for each group
-8. Format the response to include both summary metrics and grouped data

-This reporting endpoint provides valuable business insights that can help with inventory planning, marketing decisions, and financial analysis.

-## Implementing a Customer Order History Endpoint

-To support customer account features, we'll implement an endpoint that retrieves a customer's order history.
-This endpoint will:

-1. Define a route handler for GET `/customers/{id}/orders`
-2. Verify the customer exists
-3. Use a SQL query with JOINs to retrieve:
-   - All orders for the customer
-   - Order items for each order
-   - Product details for each order item
-4. Format the response to include:
-   - Customer information
-   - Order details (date, status, total amount)
-   - Product information for each order item
-   - Summary metrics (order count, total spent, average order value)

-This endpoint provides a comprehensive view of a customer's purchase history, which can be used for account pages, order tracking, and customer support.

-## Implementing a Product Recommendations Endpoint

-To enhance the shopping experience, we'll implement a product recommendations endpoint based on a customer's order history.
-This endpoint will:

-1. Define a route handler for GET `/customers/{id}/` recommendations
-2. Analyze a customer's previous orders to determine preferences:
-   - Identify categories they've purchased from
-   - Identify metals they've shown interest in
-3. Use a SQL query with JOINs to find products that:
-   - Match these preferences
-   - Haven't been purchased by the customer
-   - Are in stock
-4. Sort by rating to show the best products first
-5. Limit to a reasonable number of recommendations (10)
-6. Format the response to include product details and a reason for each recommendation

-This recommendation engine provides personalized product suggestions that can increase cross-selling opportunities and enhance the customer experience.
+## Implementing a Products by Style Endpoint

+To help customers browse products by style, we'll implement an endpoint that retrieves all products with a specific style:

+1. Define a route handler for GET `/styles/{id}/products`
+2. Accept optional filter parameters (metal, price range)
+3. Use a SQL query with JOINs to retrieve products with the specified style
+4. Include related metal and gemstone information
+5. Format the response to include:
+   - Style information
+   - List of products with details
+   - Summary metrics (product count, price range)

+This endpoint makes it easy for clients to display products grouped by style, which is a common way for customers to browse jewelry.

+## Implementing a Products by Metal and Gemstone Endpoint

+To help customers find products with specific material combinations, we'll implement an endpoint that retrieves products with a specific metal and gemstone:

+1. Define a route handler for GET `/products/materials`
+2. Accept required parameters for metal ID and gemstone ID
+3. Accept optional parameters for style and price range
+4. Use a SQL query with JOINs to retrieve matching products
+5. Format the response to include:
+   - Metal and gemstone information
+   - List of products with details
+   - Summary metrics (product count, price range)

+This endpoint makes it easy for clients to display products filtered by specific material combinations, which is useful for customers with specific preferences.

+## Implementing a Product Comparison Endpoint

+To help customers compare different products, we'll implement an endpoint that retrieves detailed information for multiple products:

+1. Define a route handler for GET `/products/compare`
+2. Accept a list of product IDs as a query parameter
+3. Use a SQL query with JOINs to retrieve detailed information for each product
+4. Calculate comparative metrics:
+   - Price difference
+   - Value difference (total value of each product)
+   - Material quality comparison
+5. Format the response to include:
+   - Detailed information for each product
+   - Comparative metrics
+   - Recommendation based on value

+This endpoint makes it easy for clients to display product comparisons, which can help customers make informed purchasing decisions.

 ## Conclusion